Using Ebix Inc. (EBIX) Stock as an income source, let’s make some money!

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Ebix Inc. (NASDAQ:EBIX) dipped -4.86% to close Tuesday’s market session at $26.25, lower as compared to yesterday’s close.
-The stock price fluctuated between $26.05 and $27.11 throughout the trading session with the volume trading being 531960 shares, which represented a significant variation when compared to the three months average volume of 438.55K shares.
-The firm’s stock price fluctuated -10.99% within the last five trades and 2.30% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 33.66% in the last 6 months and 57.19% was added to its value over the previous 3 months.
-EBIX stock is trading at a margin of -4.01%, 6.57% and 34.46% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Ebix Inc. (NASDAQ:EBIX) raised 13.79% to close Friday’s market session at $16.83, higher as compared to yesterday’s close.
+The stock price fluctuated between $14.02 and $16.87 throughout the trading session with the volume trading being 2053941 shares, which represented a significant variation when compared to the three months average volume of 504.72K shares.
+The firm’s stock price fluctuated -39.76% within the last five trades and -33.77% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -16.64% in the last 6 months and 10.07% was added to its value over the previous 3 months.
+EBIX stock is trading at a margin of -36.94%, -31.92% and -13.99% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 AI Stocks to Buy for 2023